sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new application pool
+- `:add` - add a new application pool
-- :config: - apply configuration to an existing application pool
+- `:config` - apply configuration to an existing application pool
-- :delete: - delete an existing application pool
+- `:delete` - delete an existing application pool
-- :start: - start a application pool
+- `:start` - start a application pool
-- :stop: - stop a application pool
+- `:stop` - stop a application pool
-- :restart: - restart a application pool
+- `:restart` - restart a application pool
-- :recycle: - recycle an application pool
+- `:recycle` - recycle an application pool

 ### Attribute Parameters

-- pool_name: name attribute.
+- `pool_name` - name attribute.
 Specifies the name of the pool to create.
-- runtime_version: specifies what .NET version of the runtime to use.
+- `runtime_version` - specifies what .NET version of the runtime to use.
-- pipeline_mode: specifies what pipeline mode to create the pool with
+- `pipeline_mode` - specifies what pipeline mode to create the pool with
-- private_mem: specifies the amount of private memory (in kilobytes) after which you want the pool to recycle
+- `private_mem` - specifies the amount of private memory (in kilobytes) after which you want the pool to recycle
-- worker_idle_timeout: specifies the idle time-out value for a pool, d.hh:mm:ss, d optional
+- `worker_idle_timeout` - specifies the idle time-out value for a pool, d.hh:mm:ss, d optional
-- recycle_after_time: specifies a pool to recycle at regular time intervals, d.hh:mm:ss, d optional
+- `recycle_after_time` - specifies a pool to recycle at regular time intervals, d.hh:mm:ss, d optional
-- recycle_at_time: schedule a pool to recycle at a specific time, d.hh:mm:ss, d optional
+- `recycle_at_time` - schedule a pool to recycle at a specific time, d.hh:mm:ss, d optional
-- max_proc: specifies the number of worker processes associated with the pool.
+- `max_proc` - specifies the number of worker processes associated with the pool.
-- thirty_two_bit: set the pool to run in 32 bit mode, true or false
+- `thirty_two_bit` - set the pool to run in 32 bit mode, true or false
-- no_managed_code: allow Unmanaged Code in setting up IIS app pools
+- `no_managed_code` - allow Unmanaged Code in setting up IIS app pools
-- pool_username: username for the identity for the application pool
+- `pool_username` - username for the identity for the application pool
-- pool_password: password for the identity for the application pool
+- `pool_password` password for the identity for the application pool

 ### Example